-Priorities for VPSHR implementation across the organisation in 2022 includes:
+Priorities for VPSHR implementation across the organisation in 2024 includes:

-- Updating the Risk and Vulnerability Assessments for Laos Operations, and further opportunities to reduce LPA presence. - Continuing with LPA engagement and outreach efforts to build on the co-operative working relationship established. - Continuing to strengthen relationships with the local communities and engaging local personnel where possible to take responsibility for monitoring assets such as fence lines within their sphere of influence - Continuing relationship building and dialogue with the RPNGC and other VP members in Papua New Guinea. - Continued participation in the Myanmar in country working group and monitoring the political and security situation in country.
+- Reviewing and updating the Risk and Vulnerability Assessments for the Frieda River Project in Papua New Guinea. - Continuing with LPA engagement and outreach efforts to build on the co-operative working relationship established.

+- Continuing to strengthen relationships with the local communities and engaging local personnel where possible to take responsibility for monitoring assets such as fence lines within their sphere of influence - Continuing relationship building and dialogue with the RPNGC and other VPI members in Papua New Guinea including though participating in any In-country working groups that may be set up in the future. - Continue to actively engage with Central Government of Laos and key ministers to remove 3rd party encroachment issues to support the extended life of mine. - Continue to promote and train LPA and Loss Prevention personnel in VPSHR principles and monitoring activities in the field. - Continue quarterly face to face engagement with LPA and other security forces leadership to support PBM achieve its commitment to the VPSHR principles. - Continue to work with local security and enforcement agencies in tracking and apprehending ASM within the key areas of PBM's Contract Area. - Continue to work with the community with regard to sustainability and outreach projects.

+Karl Curnow

-Karl Curnow Group Manager Risk and Safety PanAust Limited Steve Gimpel General Manager Site Support Phu Bia Mining
+Group Manager Risk and Sustainability PanAust Limited